 - a) CROME Cells: These are hexagon cells that form the spatial framework of the CROME layer.
-These are essentially Voronoi polygons and were created using a combination of ESRI ArcMap and FME applications. - b) Land Model (current version 1.7.1): This is an internal RPA document that contains a list and specification of the relevant land cover and crop types which are eventually assigned to the CROME cells. - c) Ground Truth Points: These are a record of the spatial location and type of crop and land use found by the RPA field inspectors during late-spring and summer period of 2017.
+These are essentially Voronoi polygons and were created using a combination of ESRI ArcMap and FME applications. - b) Land Model (current version 1.7.1): This is an internal RPA document that contains a list and specification of the relevant land cover and crop types which are eventually assigned to the CROME cells. - c) Ground Truth Points: These are a record of the spatial location and type of crop and land use found by the RPA field inspectors during late-spring and summer period of 2018.
 The ground truth collection process involves verification and, where required, correction of the crop and other land cover types declared by the farmers against each parcel registered under their name.
 In order to minimise classification errors, only the ground truth data and parcels that matched the following conditions were used: - a.
 Parcels only contained a single crop/land use type. - b.
-Parcel area was bigger than the CROME cell area. - c.
+Parcel area after applying a negative buffer of 20 m (to exclude contamination from hedges and other boundary features) was greater than 0.32 ha (i.e. it would cover 80% of a CROME cell area). - c.
 The crop/land use type was present in at least 10 ground truth parcels.

-In addition, the numbers and varieties for non-agricultural areas were boosted by collecting additional ground truth information, such as man-made surfaces and structures, from 2017 very high resolution satellite and Ordnance Survey OpenMap-Local (but only those that were visible in 2017 Sentinel-2 Satellite Images).
-A total of 83388 ground truth samples (i.e. CROME cells with associated with ground truth labels used for Training) were used for building the Random Forest classifier.
+In addition, the numbers and varieties for non-agricultural areas were boosted by collecting additional ground truth information, such as man-made surfaces and structures, from other RPA datasets e.g. inspections.
+A total of 27927 ground truth samples (i.e. CROME cells with associated with ground truth labels used for Training) were used for building the Random Forest classifier.

-- d) Sentinel-1 GRD images: These are Sentinel-1 Radar Ground Range Detected (GRD) dual polarisation (VV/VH) images for the period of January till August 2017, covering the main land masses of England.
-A total of 1466 scenes were used.
-These can be downloaded from the scihub (scihub.copernicus.eu) or Alaska Satellite Data Facility. - e) Sentinel-2 Level1C images: These are Sentinel-2 Optical images for the period of January till July 2017.
+- d) Sentinel-1 GRD images: These are Sentinel-1 Radar Ground Range Detected (GRD) dual polarisation (VV/VH) images for the period of January till September 2018, covering the main land masses of England.
+A total of 1660 scenes were used.
+These can be downloaded from the scihub (scihub.copernicus.eu) or Alaska Satellite Data Facility. - e) Sentinel-2 Level1C images: These are Sentinel-2 Optical images for the period of May till June 2018.
 These can be downloaded from the scihub (scihub.copernicus.eu).